 - iSCSI, allows you to use Acronis Storage as a highly available block storage for virtualization, databases, office applications, and other needs.

-- S3, a combination of scalable and highly available services (collectively named Acronis Object Storage) that allows you to use Acronis Storage as a modern backend for solutions like OpenXchange AppSuite, Dovecot, and Acronis Access.
-In addition, to developers of custom applications Acronis Object Storage offers an Amazon S3-compatible API and compatibility with the S3 libraries for various programming languages, S3 browsers, and web browsers.
+- S3, a combination of scalable and highly available services that allows you to use Acronis Storage as a modern backend for solutions like OpenXchange AppSuite, Dovecot, and Acronis Access.
+In addition, developers of custom applications benefit from an Amazon S3-compatible API and compatibility with the S3 libraries for various programming languages, S3 browsers, and web browsers.